Raw TCP¶

 Protocol detection on TCP forwards¶

-When you configure a TCP forward with the ForwardConfig object format, the protocol field controls how the proxy handles the connection at L7.
+When you configure a TCP forward with the ForwardConfig object format, the protocol field controls which Layer the connector wraps the connection in at L7.

 Auto detection (default)¶

-When protocol is "auto" (or omitted), the proxy peeks at the initial bytes of the connection to determine the L7 protocol.
+When protocol is "auto" (or omitted), the connector peeks at the initial bytes of the connection to choose a Layer.
 The detection logic follows the same priority as the main listener:

-- If the bytes match the HTTP/2 connection preface, the connection is handled as HTTP/2
+- If the bytes match the HTTP/2 connection preface, the connection is wrapped in the HTTP/2 Layer

-- If the bytes match an HTTP method prefix, the connection is handled as HTTP/1.x
+- If the bytes match an HTTP method prefix, the connection is wrapped in the HTTP/1.x Layer

-- Otherwise, the connection falls through to raw TCP relay
+- Otherwise, the connection falls through to the

 This allows a single forwarded port to handle multiple protocols automatically.